-Finally let us notice that the transition from the Dirac equation in the external field to the corresponding more simple Hamilton-Jacobi equation has been used in many investigations, cf. \cite{Pauli1980,Rubinow1963,Stachel1977}.
-The case of deep levels with binding energy $\gsim m$ was studied in \cite{Eletskii:1977na,Mur:1978nb,Mur:1978ke,Popov:1978kk,Popov:1979gq}.
+Finally, let us notice that the transition from the Dirac equation in the external field to the corresponding more simple Hamilton--Jacobi equation has been used in many investigations, cf. \cite{Pauli1980,Rubinow1963,Stachel1977}.
+The case of the deep electron levels, with the energy $\epsilon \lsim -m$, was studied in \cite{Eletskii:1977na,Mur:1978nb,Mur:1978ke,Popov:1978kk,Popov:1979gq}.

-\subsection{Semiclassical approximation to Coulomb field of point-like nucleus}
+\subsection{Semiclassical Approximation to Coulomb Field of Point-Like Nucleus}